oxysoft/stable-diffusion-webui/README.md

 # Mission

-The long-term goal is to make a backend like this:

 - **Server/Client Architecture:**  Clients can be UIs designed for this backend, or bridge to other apps like blender nodes, kdenlive clips, effects, etc. Currently using flask with flask-sockio since it's very fast to use.
 - **Job Management:** Generate some data or transform some other data.
 Currently it's a simple queue.
 In the future it could be scaled up to allow deferring to multiple backend nodes such as a cluster of GPUs, horde, etc.
 - **Plugin Ecosystem:** Wrapper around models, packages, techniques, features, etc. handles all installation and implements backend jobs for them.
 A CLI script wizard to instantly create a new plugin and start working on it.
 Acts a bit like a package manager for AI art, implement all your ideas and favorite models into stable-core to benefit from multiple GUIs and chain it with other community plugins, all designed for creative coding.
 Installation and repositories is all managed by each plugin, no need to think about this stuff anymore.